bravojack/bravojack/README.md

 - 👋 Hi, I’m @bravojack
-- 👀 I’m interested in AI, Simulations, Unity, Blender, etc..
+- 👀 I’m interested in AI, Simulations, Web development and more.
 - 🌱 I’m currently learning Object Oriented Programming with focus on AI
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me: jack@bravoputs.com